abirxdhack/SmartPayBot/README.md

    ```

 3. **Configure the Bot:**
-   - Create a `config.py` file in the project directory.
+   - Edit The `config.py` file in the project directory.
    - Add your API ID, API Hash, and Bot Token:
      ```python
      API_ID = "YOUR_API_ID_HERE"